sncis/cp_whoAmI/README.md

 ### `yarn start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
+\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
+\
 You may also see any lint errors in the console.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+The react-testing library as well as the inbuild jest are used for testing See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`